CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 By calculating the energy of these two solutions we can see that they are effectively degenerate, with a hamiltonian eigenvalue of -5.

-# Answers to Task 3 Questions:
+### 3.1 Answers to Task 3 Questions:

 Q.1 Explain why this is a problem that can be easily mapped to the UD-MIS problem.

-We are mapping the problem of optimizing the position of the cell phone towers to a graph (V,E) where V corresponds to the vertices (where the cellphone towers may be place) and E corresponds to the edges (the distance between the vertices).
-The solution to the max cut problem gives us a set of vertices which corresponds to the maximum independent set of the graph.
-The quality of the cell surface corresponds to the density of the graph (in graph theory, the density of a graph is the ratio between the number of edges to the maximum number of edges; see [10]).
+As explained in the previous section, we map the problem of the cell phone towers to a graph (V,E) where the set of vertices V corresponds to the location of the cellphone towers while the number of edges E corresponds the pair of vertices which are less than 1 unit of distance from each other.

+The solution to the MIS problem on this graph gives us a set of vertices which corresponds to the maximum independent set of the graph.
+The quality of the coverage can be proxied with the density of the graph (in graph theory, the density of a graph is the ratio between the number of edges to the maximum number of edges; see [10]).
+See next sections for more details on the coverage problem.

 Q.2 Solve Gotham City’s problem.Using the methods provided in Tasks 1 and 2.
-Are theremultiple solutions?
+Are there multiple solutions?

 The solutions correspond to the graphs shown above; the associated notebooks [python](../Week2_Rydberg_Atoms/Task3_python.ipynb) and [Julia](../Week2_Rydberg_Atoms/Task_3_QAnnealing.ipynb) have more details.